MicrosoftDocs/dynamics-365-fraud-protection/content/external-calls.md

     - **Authentication** – Select the method to use to authenticate incoming requests.
 For more information about authentication, authentication-specific fields, authorization, and Microsoft Entra tokens, see [Understand authentication and authorization](external-calls.md#understand-authentication-and-authorization).
    - **Headers** - You can provide headers as needed.
 The default value of **Content-Type** is "application/json".
 Currently, Fraud Protection only supports "application/json" and "application/x-www-form-urlencoded" content types.
-    - **Sample request** – Provides an example of the request that's sent to your external call.
+    - **Sample request** – An example of the request sent to your external call.
 The request should reflect the parameter names and values that you specified, and it can't be edited.
 You can also add configurations to the request URL or body as well.

         > [!NOTE]
         > For the *GET* method, no request body is included.

        For *POST* methods, the request body is shown.
 You can construct a custom request body for a POST call by selecting **+ Advanced build your own request**.
 The sample request is used to make a sample call to your endpoint, either before creation or whenever you select **Test connection**.

-     - **Sample response** – Provides an example of the data that's returned in a successful response from your API endpoint.
+     - **Sample response** – An example of the data returned in a successful response from your API endpoint.
 This data must be in JavaScript Object Notation (JSON) format and can be referenced in your rules.
 The sample response that you provide is shown in the rule editor, and also enables autocomplete on the response fields.
 Select **{} Get API response** to automatically enter an actual response from your API in this field.

         > [!NOTE]
         > Sample response has to be poppulated in order to successfully complete the external call setup.